 Through ship to stock, you build dependability and reduce:

-• The need for specialized test equipment
+- The need for specialised test equipment

 Earning and keeping the customer’s trust is a cornerstone philosophy of how we do business.
 It is through business models like our highly successful and reliable ship to stock program that we have enduring customer relationships.